 Can I Remove a Dermatofibroma Myself at Home?

-• You risk infection and injury.
+- You risk infection and injury.
 “DIY” and “surgery” are two words that should never be in the same sentence.
-Without proper sanitization and knowledge of dermal anatomy, your efforts are more like to harm than help.
+Without proper sanitization and knowledge of dermal anatomy, your efforts are more likely to harm than help.

-• You might leave an even deeper and larger scar.
+- You might leave an even deeper and larger scar.
 Dermatofibromas are generally small.
-The more you dig around and injure your skin, the more likely you are to make the problem worse.
+The more you dig around and injure your skin, the more likely you are to leave a deeper or wider scar than the original bump.

 What Is the Best Way To Get Rid of a Dermatofibroma?

-Surgical removal is the safest and most effective way to get rid of a dermatofibroma for good.
+Surgical excision is the safest and most effective way to get rid of a dermatofibroma for good.
 This quick procedure requires only local anesthesia, so you can drive yourself home and return to most of your usual activities right away.
-Learn more about the recovery process in this blog post.
+For more details about recovery, check out our post on 7 Things To Know About Dermatofibroma Removal.

-At our Toronto practice, dermatofibroma removal starts at $495 and is not covered by OHIP.
-Fortunately, this is typically a one-time procedure that does not require any follow-up care.
+At our Toronto clinic, dermatofibroma removal starts at $495.
+In most cases, it’s a one-time procedure that does not require any follow-up care.

 If you would like to learn more about how our Royal College-certified plastic surgeons safely remove dermatofibromas, please request a consultation online or call (416) 663-9649.